 Processing is immediate when filing online or 7-10 business days when filing by mail.

-The cost to file an Annual Report for a Corporation is $20 and a Limited Liability Company is $200.
+The North Carolina Annual Report filing fee for a Corporation is $20 and a Limited Liability Company is $200.

 The due date of the Annual Report varies based on the type of business entity.

 Corporations: Annual Reports for North Carolina Corporations are due by the 15th day of the 4th month after the end of the Corporation’s taxable year.
 Most Corporations use the calendar year as their taxable year, meaning the end of their taxable year is December 31st.
-For example, if your Corporation was formed January 1, 2020 and the end of the taxable year is December 31st, the first Biennial Statement will be due April 15th, 2021.
+For example, if your Corporation was formed January 1, 2021 and the end of the taxable year is December 31st, the due date for the first Biennial Statement will be due April 15th, 2022.

 The Secretary of State’s office emails a reminder in advance of the Annual Report due date.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.